sf-wdi-24/modules/week-10-angular/day-02/module-02/readme.md

 * `ng-model`: binds a form element's value to a property on `$scope`.
 * `ng-repeat`: iterates over a collection.

-Here is a full <a href="https://docs.angularjs.org/api/ng/directive">list of Angular's built-in directives</a>.
+Here is a full <a href="https://docs.angularjs.org/api/ng/directive" target="_blank">list of Angular's built-in directives</a>.

 ### ngModel